Wittle-South-LLC/redux-immutable-model/docs/BaseRIMService.md

   defined in the Configuration object supplied to the service constructor.
 * clearError - Called at the start of a new asynchronous call, clears any error information from prior asynchronous calls.
+* clearSelected - Removes an object from the set of selected objects
 * getApiCollectionPath() - Calls the application collection path method from the Configuration object supplied to the service constructor.
 * getApiPath() - Calls the API path method from the Configuration object